MicrosoftDocs/sdk-api/sdk-api-src/content/callobj/nf-callobj-icallframe-marshal.md

 ### -param mshlflags [in]

-Flag indicating whether the data to be marshaled is to be transmitted back to the client process â€” the normal case â€” or written to a global table, where it can be retrieved by multiple clients.
+Flag indicating whether the data to be marshaled is to be transmitted back to the client process - the normal case - or written to a global table, where it can be retrieved by multiple clients.
 The possible values are from the <a href="https://docs.microsoft.com/windows/desktop/api/wtypesbase/ne-wtypesbase-mshlflags">MSHLFLAGS</a> enumeration.

 ### -param pBuffer [in]